 Welcome to our accessible sailing and powerboating information page.
 Ages 6 – 96 welcome.
 If you have any kind of impairment, physical disability or learning disability we have scheduled sessions every week.
+Private sessions also available.
 Stay active and enjoy being on the water.
-Private sessions also available.
-Please click here for our location and contact details link if you have any further questions.

 What is available on our Accessible Boats?

 Regular sessions available every week.
 Beginner – racing, adult only sessions, and more!
 Gain RYA certification in sailing and powerboating.
 Pre-booking is essential.
 Get in touch to discuss your requirements or book in online.

 Monday afternoons sailing – Adults only

 Tuesdays and Saturdays 11am – 1pm or 2pm – 4pm

 See below for specific sailing and powerboating information and page links –

 Hawk 20 Accessible Keelboat is a very versatile boat.
 We are currently designing a support seat to enable people who cannot sit unaided to sail this boat which we hope to have available in 2019.
 Sailors can be hoisted in with a sling system.

 READ MORE HERE by clicking on this link for – Accessible Sailing Session Further Information and Frequently Asked Questions